David Clark: Govt will move quickly on credit law changes

 "In 2019 nearly one in five consumers reported some sort of credit repayment difficulty and that meant they were living in hardship either moderate or severe according to consumers."

-He said the Government wanted to make lending wasn't causing ongoing hardship.
+He said the Government wanted to make sure lending wasn't causing ongoing hardship.

 "Ultimately we know that every customer can become a vulnerable customer if they take on the wrong debt, if they take on debt they can't afford, and that is what this legislation is trying to prevent."